Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Methodology

 \subsection{Validation procedure}

-As causal discovery algorithms are sensitive to hyperparameter choice \cite{lawrence2021data}, the output of the linear causal feature selection framework should not be taken as truth for a complex physical problem such as TC intensity, but rather as a plausible guess of the true causal relationships.
-Careful cross-validation of the causal predictor lists is necessary to establish their robustness and trustworthiness.
-We postulate that causal predictors can be validated by the performance of the trained models on the validation data unseen during training.
-Our working assumption, supported by previous work \cite{saranya2023selecting}, is that model generalization skill improves when adding causally relevant predictors, and degrades as spurious or redundant features are added.
-As such, our framework should identify a unique feature set that maximizes validation skill and highest likelihood of being causally related to TC intensification.
-We use 7-fold cross-validation with 31 storms per split, resulting in $31\times 6 = 186$ storms for training and 31 storms for validation per fold.
-This yields multiple candidates of plausible causal relationships in the dataset.
-For one cross-validation fold, we train a series of regression models based on PC output (causal variable names and relevant time lags) at different statistical significance thresholds ($pc_{\alpha}$).
-Smaller $pc_{\alpha}$ values typically yield fewer predictors, though not always, which can result in different sets with the same cardinality.
-We assess the generalization capabilities of the trained MLR models with the coefficient of determination ($R^2$) and Pearson's Correlation Coefficient (PCC).
+Causal discovery algorithms are sensitive to hyperparameter choice \cite{lawrence2021data}, hence, the output of the causal feature selection framework should not be interpreted as truth for a complex physical problem such as TC intensity change.
+Instead, it may be considered as a plausible approximation of the true causal relationships.
+Careful cross-validation of the causal predictor lists is necessary to establish their robustness and generalizability.
+Following previous work \cite{saranya2023selecting}, we postulate that causally relevant predictors improve model generalization skill, whereas the inclusion of spurious or redundant features degrades performance.
+By testing the performance of trained models on the validation data unseen during training, our framework should identify a unique feature set that maximizes validation skill and has the highest likelihood of being directly linked to TC intensification.
+We use storm-based seven-fold cross-validation on the non-test portion of the dataset.
+Due to year-based partitioning and the removal of storms with no valid samples after preprocessing and alignment, six folds contain 184 training storms and 32 validation storms, while one fold contains 186 training storms and 30 validation storms.
+Each fold yields multiple candidates of plausible causal relationships, so we train a series of multiple linear regression (MLR) models using predictor sets derived from the PC algorithm at different statistical significance thresholds ($pc_{\alpha}$).
+Smaller $pc_{\alpha}$ values generally yield fewer predictors, although different thresholds can result in feature sets of same cardinality.
+We assess the generalization capabilities of the trained MLR models with the coefficient of determination ($R^2$).